 - 1 c .
 Granulated Sugar

-In a glass bottle or jar that can be sealed air tight, add 1 cup of the vodka and the lemon zest.
+- In a glass bottle or jar that can be sealed airtight, add 1 cup of the grain alcohol or vodka and the lemon zest.
 Seal the bottle/jar and let sit for 7 days.

-On the seventh day, make the simple syrup.
+- On the seventh day, make the simple syrup.
 In a small saucepan, add the water and sugar.
 Whisk together until all of the sugar has dissolved.
 Remove from heat and let cool.
-Once cooled, add the syrup to the vodka and lemon mixture and add the remaining 1 cup of vodka .
+Once cooled, add the syrup to the alcohol and lemon mixture and add the remaining 1 cup of alcohol .
 Seal the bottle/jar once again and let it sit for another 5 days.